-- up to €10 million or up to 2% of the annual worldwide turnover for the previous year, whichever is higher.
-This is for any business that does not comply with the new GDPR.
+- Up to €10 million under EU GDPR and £8.7 million under UK GDPR, or up to 2% of the annual worldwide turnover for the previous year, whichever is higher.
+This is for any business that does not comply with the GDPR rules.

-- up to €20 million or up to 4% of the annual worldwide turnover for the previous year, whichever is higher.
+- Up to €20 million under EU GDPR and £17.5 million under UK GDPR, or up to 4% of the annual worldwide turnover for the previous year, whichever is higher.
 This fine is for any business that suffers a data breach where the personal data of Europeans is compromised.

 Ecommerce for GDPR: The 3 essential parts

 The tough new rules have probably left you wondering if your online business can survive in international waters.
 Well, we are here to let you know that it’s not that hard for ecommerce stores to stay compliant.

 Ecommerce GDPR can be broken into three parts you need to pay attention to.
 The essential parts of ecommerce GDPR are:

 - Get consent: A user must agree to be included in your marketing campaigns.